ossdhaval/docs/source/scim/index.md

 ## Deployment

-During installation, the administrator will be given a choice
+During Janssen installation, select the option to also install the SCIM component.

 ## Data